biocore/gemelli/README.md

 ## Cross-sectional study (i.e. one sample per subject) with RPCA

 If you have a [cross-sectional study design](https://en.wikipedia.org/wiki/Cross-sectional_study) with only one sample per subject then RPCA is the appropriate method to use in gemelli.
 There are two commands within RPCA.
 The first is `rpca` and the second is `auto-rpca`.
 The only difference is that `auto-rpca` automatically estimates the underlying-rank of the matrix and requires no input for the `n_components` parameter.
-In the `rpca` the `n_components` must be set explicitly.
-For examples of running RPCA we provide tutorials below exploring the microbiome between body sites.
+In the `rpca` command the `n_components` must be set explicitly.
+For examples of using RPCA we provide tutorials below exploring the microbiome between body sites.

 ### Tutorials